S. Muthiah Mudaliar

-Sami Muthiah MudaliarCIE (1883 - 15 July 1953) was an Indian politician and legislator of the Justice Party and later, the Swarajya Party and an independent minister in the Madras Presidency.
+Sami Muthiah Mudaliar CIE (1883 – 15 July 1953) was an Indian politician and legislator of the Justice Party and later, the Swarajya Party and an independent minister in the Madras Presidency.
 He is largely remembered for introducing the Communal Government Order implementing reservations in the Presidency.

 Muthiah Mudaliar was born in Kumbakonam.
 He studied and graduated in law and commenced practice as a lawyer.
 He joined the Justice Party and later, the Swarajya Party and served as legislator from 1923 to 1930.
 From 1928 to 1930, he served as the Minister of Education and Excise in P. Subbarayan's government.
 He returned to the Justice Party in the late twenties and participated in the Madras 1938 Anti-Hindi agitations.

 Muthiah Mudaliar was a close friend and associate of E. V. Ramasami.

 Early life

 Muthiah Mudaliar was born in Kumbakonam, Madras Presidency in 1883.
 Muthiah graduated from Government College, Kumbakonam and Law College, Madras and practised as a lawyer at the Madras High Court before joining the Justice Party.